 The words of Eudora Welty, the music of Beethoven

-The sections of “June Recital” set to Beethoven, Performed by Brenda Currin (story-teller) and Phillip Fortenberry (pianist) in the Art Garden of the Mississippi Museum of Art.
+May 14.
+2015, a once in a lifetime performance with the Mississippi Symphony Orchestra was performed by Brenda Currin and pianist Phillip Fortenberry in the Art Garden of the Mississippi Museum of Art.

 A Fire Was in My Head is another Kaplan adaptation of Welty’s fiction for Brenda Currin and piano virtuoso Phil Fortenberry.